-- Million Euro - o % share of e.g. overall public R&I expenditure, clean and low carbon energy technology R&I expenditure, GDP.
+- o Million Euro - % share of e.g. overall public R&I expenditure, clean and low carbon energy technology R&I expenditure, GDP.

 "Public R&I expenditure" and "Other nationally set objectives and targets" are Mandatory, if applicable (i.e. Member States are required to provide the information if the relevant national objectives and targets have been set).